Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 5/30/24

 added rounds up to round 10, got zebra bloons working, got a model for adding bloons of higher hierachy.
 Tomorrow likely will add up to round 20-ish

+### date 5/31/24

+added money interactions for the placable monkeys in the side bar, added a round counter, added a grayscale system for when a monkey is unpurchaseable. will work on future rounds over weekend likely.